 I use the Gravatar image service when you comment on the site. curnow.org will contact Gravatar to see if you have a picture that you wish to set with your comments.
 If you have never set this then it won’t find one.
 It’s a fun thing to do but if you don’t use that service then it can’t magically put a picture of you there.

 Note that I won’t show the cookie warning if you have enabled do not track in your browser settings as the site honours that setting and doesn’t set most cookies (i.e. I won’t set comment cookies).
 Google Analytics, however, may still set their cookies.
 You will find more details at http://www.google.com/analytics/learn/privacy.html.

 We do not need this information ever, so you do not need to enter it anywhere on this site.

 There is no reason to send us any personal details other than as specified above.
-In addition other Internet sites or services that may be accessible through curnow.org have separate data and privacy practices independent of us, and therefore we disclaim any responsibility or liability for their policies or actions.
+In addition other Internet sites or services that may be accessible through curnow.org have separate data and privacy practices independent of my site, and therefore I want to let you know that I disclaim any responsibility or liability for their policies or actions.

-Please contact those vendors and others directly if you have any questions about their privacy policies.
+Please contact those vendors or sites directly if you have any questions about their privacy policies.

 Please don’t hesitate to contact me if something on the site requires correction or removal.
-This policy was last revised in August 2012 (with the addition of the do not track information).
+This policy was last revised in September 2014 to try to make it clearer and to add the addition of Gravatar information.